 A joint undertaking by fortiss and IBM

-Companies and administrations in Bavaria are currently facing the challenge of working out the potential of AI technologies in order to develop new products and to embrace new business areas and services.
+Companies and administrations are currently facing the challenge of working out the potential of AI technologies in order to develop new products and to embrace new business areas and services.
 In this context researchers also have to face questions regarding trustworthiness of these technologies.

 Business and society need AI technologies that can make timely and reliable decisions in uncertain, complex environments and situations.
 The decisions made by machines, robots or vehicles should not only be comprehensible and explainable, but also resilient against incorrect inputs and targeted attacks.
 Modern AI systems also have to process ever larger amounts of data, just as they can gain useful insights from small amounts of data - without compromises on confidentiality and privacy.